StingrayMarineSolutions/openhardwaremonitor/ReadMe.txt

 Note that the constructor of OpenHardwareMonitor.Utilities.TemperatureMonitor is timeconsuming (i.e. make sure you reuse the same object instead of creating new ones every time).

+Also note that you may need to run the application as administrator to access CPU temperatures.